What is the significance of protein in chicken feed, and how does it contribute to poultry health?

 This strategy fulfills the specific bio-nutritional demands while minimizing the total crude protein in the feed.

-Blood meal is a by-product of the meat processing industry used in commercial feeds and a concentrated protein in chicken feed source.
+Blood meal is a by-product of the meat processing industry used in commercial feeds and a concentrated protein source in chicken feed.

-With protein levels reaching up to 80%, it is an excellent amino acid profile that supports the development of muscle and the laying of eggs.
+With protein levels reaching up to 80%, it boasts an excellent amino acid profile that supports muscle development and egg production.

 Many commercial feeds also include meat and bone meal as protein sources in chicken feed.
-These ingredients supply protein and essential minerals such as calcium and phosphorus, needed for chickens’ muscle development and skeletal strength.
+These ingredients provide protein and essential minerals, such as calcium and phosphorus, necessary for the development of chickens’ muscles and skeletal strength.

 Optimal Protein in Chicken Feed Levels for Different Production Stages